bushstas/state-master/README.md

         // isChanged('name', value)
         isChanged,

-        // returns true if some prop from list was changed
+        // returns true if some prop from the PROPS_LIST was changed
         // isChangedAny()
         // returns true if some prop from given arguments (prop names) was changed
         // isChangedAny('width', 'height')
         isChangedAny,

+        // calls "add" method if some prop from the PROPS_LIST was changed
+        // addIfChangedAny('name', value)
+        // addIfChangedAny('name')
+        addIfChangedAny,

-        // returns true if all props from list were changed
+        // returns true if all props from the PROPS_LIST were changed
         // isChangedAll()
         // returns true if all prop from given arguments (prop names) were changed
         // isChangedAll('width', 'height')
         isChangedAll,

-        addIfChangedAny,
-        call,
+        // calls function with timeout
+        // the same as setTimeout(() => this.changeSomething(), 0)
+        // use to do some action after component updating call,

+        // returns result state or null
+        // it's somethind about debugging, put to the end
+        // console.log(get())
+        // {width: '200px'}
         get
       } = data;